Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Ropes Crossing, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Ropes Crossing averaged approximately 4 new dwelling approvals annually over the past 5 financial years, totalling an estimated 21 homes.
+AreaSearch analysis of ABS building approval numbers indicates Ropes Crossing averaged approximately 4 new dwelling approvals annually over the past 5 financial years, totalling around 21 homes.
 As of FY-26, 4 approvals have been recorded.
-Historically, around 4 new residents per year arrive with each dwelling constructed between FY-21 and FY-25, indicating demand outstripping supply, which typically drives price growth and increased buyer competition.
-The average construction value of new properties is $216,000, below the regional average, suggesting more affordable housing options.
+Historically, an average of 4 new residents per year has arrived with each dwelling constructed between FY-21 and FY-25.
+This suggests demand significantly exceeds supply, potentially driving price growth and increased buyer competition.

 Frequently Asked Questions - Development